 |During Year Four of Phase III1 (2020-21), the total number of underrepresented minority2 students graduating with bachelor degrees in STEM3 fields from VA-NC Alliance partner institutions increased 154% above the baseline4.|

-During Year Four (2015-16), enrollment of underrepresented minority students in STEM majors at Alliance schools increased 59% above the baseline.
+During Year Four of Phase III1 (2020-21), enrollment of underrepresented minority students in STEM majors at Alliance schools increased 102% above the baseline.

 Publications & Products

-1. The Mid-level phase refers to the second grant awarded to the VA-NC Alliance from the National Science Foundation.
-The Mid-level follows Phase One of the LSAMP program and totals 3.5 million dollars over a period of five years (2012-2017).
+1. Phase III refers to the third grant awarded to the VA-NC Alliance from the National Science Foundation totals 5 million dollars over a period of five years (2017-2022).

 2. The National Science Foundation defines underrepresented minorities as students who self-identify as: Black or African American, Alaska Native, Native American, Latino or Hispanic American, and Native Hawaiian or other Native Pacific Islander.

 3. STEM = science, technology, engineering, and math fields.